Sexual Violence Prevention

 Education and Empowerment at Lydia House

-Still in its initial phases of construction, Lydia House will be a woman-led, woman-staffed home, where girls will be given the support they need to become “women of substance.”
-The home will provide a loving, safe place for them to heal and grow spiritually, while they complete their education, learn vocational skills, and become strong and independent.
+Lydia House is our woman-led, woman-staffed residential complex, where girls are given the support they need to become “women of substance.”
+The home provides a loving, safe place for them to heal and grow spiritually, while they complete their education, learn vocational skills, and become strong and independent.
 They will achieve proficiency in relevant trades, and procure a sustainable source of income upon graduation.

-Residents will also be instructed in women’s rights, and prevention and reporting of sexual abuse and harassment.
+Residents are also instructed in women’s rights, and prevention and reporting of sexual abuse and harassment.
 They will become mentors in a new program to introduce sexual violence prevention programs in the local schools.
 More women in leadership means greater change for the entire country.

 Feminine Hygiene Kits